jbff/simple_auto_beatsage_script/README.md

 The script:
 1. Scans the input directory for compatible audio files
+2. For each file:
-2. Extracts metadata (title, artist, cover art) from each file
+   - Extracts metadata (title, artist) from ID3 tags
+   - Creates smart filenames based on metadata (Title - Artist)
-3. Uploads the file to Beat Sage with your specified settings
+   - Uploads the file to Beat Sage with your specified settings
-4. Polls for completion
+   - Displays real-time progress with colorized indicators
-5. Downloads the generated Beat Saber map as a zip file to the output directory
+   - Downloads the generated Beat Saber map
+   - Automatically extracts the map to a named folder
+   - Cleans up temporary zip files
+3. Provides clear visual feedback throughout the process with emojis and colors

+## Enhanced User Interface

+The script provides a rich terminal interface with:
+- 🎵 Colorized output (when supported by your terminal)
+- ⚙️ Real-time progress indicators
+- ✨ Clear status messages
+- 📁 Smart file organization
+- ⏭️ Skip detection for existing maps